Peter Tábori: Later career

 The external examiner for Tábori's fifth-year thesis was Denys Lasdun, who promptly offered Tábori a position in his office.
 Tábori stayed with Denys Lasdun & Partners for three years (1965–68), working on the University of East Anglia, including the terraced ziggurat-like halls of residence and spending five months on the details of the pre-cast concrete with engineers Ove Arup – an experience that he would put to good use at Highgate New Town.

-While still working for Denys Lasdun, in the autumn of 1967 Tábori was invited by Camden's borough architect Sydney Cook to attend for an informal interview.
+While still working for Denys Lasdun, in the autumn of 1967 Tábori was invited by Camden's borough architect Sydney Cook to attend an informal interview.
 For Tábori the primary attraction of Camden was Neave Brown, whose radical low-rise design for Fleet Road (Dunboyne Road Estate) accompanied by the text, ‘The form of housing’, had just been published in Architectural Design magazine.
 Highgate New Town is the best known of Tabori's Camden housing schemes and at the time was widely published in the UK, as well as France and Japan.
 But it was not the only one; Tabori was also asked by Cook to produce a design for another site, in Polygon Road, close to St Pancras Station.
 The design for this (now known as Oakshott Court) was closely related to Highgate New Town but with the terraced blocks in a L-shape formation.
 Due to pressure of work, delivery of the scheme was given to outside architects (first Roman Halter and then James Gowan) who made a number of changes (including red brick facing instead of concrete) without affecting the fundamentals of the design.
 The scheme was published extensively in the UK and also in Japan.